Publishers Weekly list of bestselling novels in the United States in the 2010s

 This is a list of bestselling novels in the United States in the 2010s, as determined by Publishers Weekly.
 The list features the most popular novels of each year from 2010 through to 2019.

 The standards set for inclusion in the lists – which, for example, led to the exclusion of the novels in the Harry Potter series from the lists for the 1990s and 2000s – are currently unknown.
 After 2012, Publishers Weekly used the lists from Nielsen BookScan for print, supplemented by the Amazon.com lists for Kindle and print.
 Some of the lists of print bestsellers have combined the different formats of books into one list.
 Books that are not novels will be excluded when possible, especially nonfiction books.

-According to Nielsen BookScan data, the Fifty Shades series the top three-best selling books of the decade, with the first novel selling 15.2 million copies from 2010 to 2019.
+According to Nielsen BookScan data, the Fifty Shades series is the top three best selling books of the decade, with the first novel selling 15.2 million copies from 2010 to 2019.
 The Hunger Games (2008) was fourth (8.7 million copies) followed by The Help (2009) (8.7 million).